OESD Science EducationPartnerships Support Science Reform

 - Leadership development

 OMSP (Olympic Mathematics and Science Partnership) The Olympic Mathematics and Science Partnership is an initiative bringing together partners from higher education, local school districts, and OESD 114 to focus on improving Mathematics and Science instruction for K-12 students on the North Olympic Peninsula.
 Our goal is to build knowledge and capacity within our region to better understand and answer the twin challenges of teaching and leadership within our school systems.
-OMSP supports and extends the research-based principles and practices of the North Cascades Olympic Science Partnership (NCOSP) and the Olympic Peninsula Transition Math Project (OPTMP).Recent Efforts in Science Education Reform
+OMSP supports and extends the research-based principles and practices of the North Cascades Olympic Science Partnership (NCOSP) and the Olympic Peninsula Transition Math Project (OPTMP).Past Efforts in Science Education Reform

 NCOSP (North Cascades and Olympic Science Partnership) -- This NSF-funded program spearheaded by WWU engages numerous partners in K-20 science across the OESD114 and ESD 189 regions.
 Classroom practice, teaching for science understanding, Teacher Leadership, and collaborative professional development are all grounded in the cognitive research in How People Learn.
 The science education systems of participating school districts are supported by data-driven strategic planning and cultivating Professional Learning Communities.